Winter Storm Warning issued for Bandera, Bastrop, Bexar, Blanco, Burnet, Caldwell, Comal by NWS - NewsBreak

 weather.gov

-Freezing Fog Advisory issued for Brown, Callahan, Coke, Coleman, Concho, Crockett, Fisher by NWS
+Dense Fog Advisory issued for Bell, Bosque, Comanche, Coryell, Erath, Falls, Hamilton, Hill by NWS

-Effective: 2023-02-03 05:57:00 CST Expires: 2023-02-03 09:00:00 CST Urgency: Expected Severity: Minor Certainty: Likely Instruction: If driving, slow down, use your headlights, and leave plenty of distance ahead of you.
-Also, be alert for frost on bridge decks causing slippery roads.
-Target Area: Brown; Callahan; Coke; Coleman; Concho; Crockett; Fisher; Irion; Jones; Kimble; Mason; McCulloch; Menard; Nolan; Runnels; San Saba; Schleicher; Shackelford; Sterling; Sutton; Taylor; Tom Green FREEZING FOG ADVISORY IN EFFECT UNTIL 9 AM CST THIS MORNING * WHAT...Visibility as low as 1 mile in freezing fog. * WHERE...Portions of west central Texas. * WHEN...Until 9 AM CST this morning. * IMPACTS...Hazardous driving conditions changes in visibility and potential ice on bridges and overpasses. * ADDITIONAL DETAILS...Although the fog isn`t dense, light ice accumulations are occurring on exposed surfaces and bridges, creating hazardous driving conditions.
+Effective: 2023-02-04 02:44:00 CST Expires: 2023-02-04 10:00:00 CST Urgency: Expected Severity: Minor Certainty: Likely Instruction: A Dense Fog Advisory means visibilities will be reduced to less than one quarter mile.
+If driving, slow down, use your low-beam headlights, and leave plenty of distance between you and the vehicle ahead of you.
+Target Area: Bell; Bosque; Comanche; Coryell; Erath; Falls; Hamilton; Hill; Hood; Johnson; Lampasas; Limestone; McLennan; Milam; Mills; Robertson; Somervell DENSE FOG ADVISORY REMAINS IN EFFECT UNTIL 10 AM CST THIS MORNING * WHAT...Visibility one quarter mile or less in dense fog. * WHERE...Portions of north central and south central Texas. * WHEN...Until 10 AM CST this morning. * IMPACTS...Poor driving conditions are expected due to reduced visibility. * ADDITIONAL DETAILS...Below freezing overnight temperatures could allow for light ice accumulations on elevated bridges and overpasses.

 weather.gov